 Researchers at the University of Berkeley found that gratitude “produces better mental health by shifting one’s attention away from toxic emotions, such as resentment and envy.”

 This is just a fraction of the research that I found on this topic.
 It’s an undeniable fact that expressing gratitude in writing has many physical, mental, and emotional benefits.

 So, I decided to start my own gratitude journal.

 What is a Reverse Bucket List?

 I thought the best way to begin a gratitude journal would be to do a Reverse Bucket List.

 To create a reverse bucket list, you write down a list of your achievements or things that you have already crossed off of your bucket list.

-After writing my reverse bucket list, I discovered that there were many achievements that never made it to my bucket list.
+After writing my reverse bucket list, I discovered that many achievements never made it to my bucket list.

 My Reverse Bucket List

 My reverse bucket list is full of personal achievements, such as finishing my degree.
 It also has some traditional bucket list travel items, such as the Empire State Building.
 Yet there are also personal highlights, such as becoming a mom.

-No matter how deep or how trivial these ‘accomplishments’ may seem to others, they are the what I consider some of the best days of my life.
+No matter how deep or how trivial these ‘accomplishments’ may seem to others, they are what I consider some of the best days of my life.
 These events fill me with gratitude and appreciation for all of the wonderful opportunities I have been blessed with.
 And that is the whole point of this exercise!